Automorphisms of $\mathbb{P}^1$-bundles over rational surfaces: Introduction

 \subsection{Acknowledgments.}

-We would like to thank Michel Brion, Paolo Cascini, Ciro Ciliberto, Daniele Faenzi, Enrica Floris, Anne-Sophie Kaloghiros, Massimiliano Mella, Lucy Moser-Jauslin, Boris Pasquier, Francesco Russo and Jean Vall\`es for interesting discussions related to this work.
-Thanks to Mateusz Michalek for indicating us the proof of the combinatoric Lemma~\ref{Lemm:Combinatoric}.
-Thanks also to the MathOverflow community for its help regarding the proofs of Lemmas \ref{lem:subgroups of PGL2} and \ref{SubgroupsPGL3}.
+We are grateful to the anonymous referee for the careful reading of a previous version of this paper and for their helpful comments.
+We would like to thank Michel Brion, Paolo Cascini, Ciro Ciliberto, Daniele Faenzi, Enrica Floris, Anne-Sophie Kaloghiros, Massimiliano Mella, Lucy Moser-Jauslin, Boris Pasquier, Francesco Russo, and Jean Vall\`es for interesting discussions related to this work.
+Thanks to Mateusz Michalek for indicating the proof of the combinatoric Lemma~\ref{Lemm:Combinatoric} to us.
+Thanks also to the MathOverflow community for its help regarding the proofs of Lemmas~\ref{lem:subgroups of PGL2} and~\ref{SubgroupsPGL3}.

-The authors acknowledge support by the Swiss National Science Foundation Grant ``Algebraic subgroups of the Cremona groups'' 200021\_159921.
-The second-named author is currently supported by the DFG grant ``Gromov-Witten Theorie, Geometrie und Darstellungen'' (PE 2165/1-2).
-The third-named author is grateful to the Max-Planck-Institut f\"{u}r Mathematik of Bonn for the warm hospitality and support provided during part of the preparation of this work.